ms/buildtogether.tech/src/introduction/index.md

 Our aim is to teach you how to be a *compassionate programmer*: one who cares as much about the well-being of their colleagues and users as they do about their own.
-This focus is not entirely altruistic---everything you do to help others also helps your future self---but now that we know how much harm software can do, we need to learn to build it in better ways.
+This focus is not entirely altruistic—everything you do to help others also helps your future self—but now that we know how much harm software can do, we need to learn to build it in better ways.

 ## Topics